Kellen Kariuki: Career

 For a period of about 20 years, dating back to before 1995, Kellen Kariuki was employed by Citibank, at its Nairobi office.
 She served in senior management roles including as chief financial officer and as chief human resource officer.

-Over the years, she has held or she still holds several board appointments, as (1) Chairperson of Citibank Tanzania Limited (2) Director Citibank Uganda Limited (3) Chair of the Citibank Kenya Provident Fund (4) Director of Cititrust Kenya Limited (5) Director Kenya Roads Board (KRB) (6) Director Resolution Insurance Limited (7) Director AMREF International and (8) Director AMREF Flying Doctors.
+Over the years, she has held or she still holds several board appointments, as (1) Chairperson of Citibank Tanzania Limited (2) Director Citibank Uganda Limited (3) Chair of the Citibank Kenya Provident Fund (4) Director of Cititrust Kenya Limited (5) Director Kenya Roads Board (KRB) (6) Director Resolution Insurance Limited (7) Director AMREF International (8) Director AMREF Flying Doctors and (9) Board Chairperson Standard Chartered Bank, Kenya.
 She is also a member of faculty at Strathmore Business School.
 In the past, she served as member of the governing council of the Institute of Certified Public Accountants of Kenya.

 As of January 2016, the agency that she headed had approximately KES:6 billion (about US$60 million) under management.